The Ultimate Guide to finding cheap flights to Madrid

 I recommend you to also select the option of “Add nearby airports” which appears below the field “From”.

 The airports have different overheads, and you can save money by choosing a different airport.
-The final saving in the cost of the flight can compensate for the fact of departing from an airport a little further from home.
+The final saving in the cost of the plane ticket to Madrid (Spain) can compensate for the fact of departing from an airport a little further from home.

 If in the end you want to exclude some of the airports for whichever reason, you will be able to do it later on the search results page.